AlfonsoG-dev/javaMysqlORM/README.md

 ---------

 # Compile And Execute
->- if you are not using vscode and need to compile the project with the `javac` cli tool.
+>- if you are not using vscode and need to compile the project with the `javac` CLI tool.
 >- I include a `java-exe.ps1` shell script for powersehll.

 ## PowerShell script for compile and execute.